SAP/fundamental-tools/abap-api-tools/README.md

 Using these two config files, you can map ABAP data types to your own ui components and use practically any ui framework.

-Elements with tilde prefix `~` are placeholders for texts, data binding and value input helps, documented in yaml files.
+Elements with tilde prefix `~` are placeholders for texts, data binding and value input helps, documented in `yaml` files.

-The custom configuration in local config folder is used instead of the standard configuration.
+Custom configuration in local config folder, if present, is used instead of the standard configuration.
 To go back to standard, remove it from `config` folder or run:

 ```shell
 abap rm ui5-react